-Contact the City through 311 if a road has not been cleared in the appropriate timeframe or needs to be re-cleared.
+Contact the City through 311 if a road or bike lane has not been cleared in the appropriate timeframe or needs to be re-cleared.
 The most effective way to do this is to include a picture and address if possible.
-If you don’t have these, do your best to describe the location with the road name, nearby intersections and adjacent businesses.
-You can contact 311 by email, phone, Twitter, or through an online form.
+If you don’t have these, do your best to describe:

 Note: Snow clearing on streetcar platforms such as the ones on King St and Roncesvalle Ave is the responsibility of the TTC.
 They have a service complaint form you can use to report issues with winter maintenance.

 Tag these accounts to make sure the right people see your complaint.